Architecture Overview

 dugite-ledger | UTxO set (LSM-backed via UTxO-HD), transaction validation, ledger state, certificate processing, native script evaluation, reward calculation |

-dugite-mempool | Thread-safe transaction mempool with input-conflict checking and TTL sweep |
+dugite-mempool | Thread-safe transaction mempool with input-conflict checking and TTL sweep (depends on dugite-ledger for validation types) |

 dugite-storage | ChainDB (ImmutableDB append-only chunk files + VolatileDB in-memory) |